https://www.georgialegalreport.com/files/2017/03/Screen-Shot-2017-03-27-at-4.51.17-PM-300x160.png

 Our Legal Take

 By law, property owners in Georgia are required to protect all those legally on the premises from any foreseeable harm.
-Should the facts of this matter reveal that the apartment complex owner or management company failed to provide adequate security, the family of the young victim may elect to seek justice and pursue a legal claim for his wrongful death.
+Should the facts of this matter reveal that the apartment complex owner or management failed to provide adequate security, the family of Maurice Mcghee may elect to pursue legal claims for his wrongful death.

 Based upon its long, extensive, and successful experience in handling negligent security cases against property owners in the State of Georgia, The Murray Law Firm suggests that photographs and a thorough, unbiased inspection of the property will need to be performed immediately, before any evidence may be repaired, damaged or destroyed.